 The additional infrastructure improvements that would potentially be implemented after Alternative 2 would be the same as those described under Alternative 1.
-Prior to implementation of any potential action involving relocation of State Route 839 or relocation of the Paiute Pipeline, the Navy would coordinate with the BLM and perform additional site-specific NEPA analysis.
+Prior to implementation of any potential action involving relocation of State Route 839 or relocation of the Paiute Pipeline, additional site-specific NEPA analysis would be performed.